 “I feel isolated and frustrated.
 It feels like there isn’t anyone out there to help with my problems.
 The only way to get help is to pay.
 But I can’t afford a lawyer.”Leaseholder

-Our research sessions are held in confidence, so the quotes below are not direct quotes.
+Our research sessions are held in confidence, so the quotes above are not direct quotes.
 Instead they represent research findings and reflect sentiments commonly expressed by the users we interviewed.

 Secure and cost-effective archiving of court judgments with serverless technology